mrbru12/burning-cuda/README.md

 ### Any Debian Linux

 > This project depends on raylib.
-If you already have it installed, you can skip the next section.
+If you already have it installed, feel free to skip the next section.

 #### Install Dependencies